The PANGEA white paper is out!

 However, tropical forests are not a monolith.
 They vary enormously in terms of species diversity, climate, soils, human impact, and much more.
 As a result, tropical forest ecosystems will almost certainly vary in response to climate change and land-use change.
 Yet, these differences remain highly uncertain and poorly understood.

-Join us to scope a NASA decadal Terrestrial Ecology campaign in the tropics.
+In 2024, we engaged over 800 people in an effort to scope a NASA decadal Terrestrial Ecology campaign in the tropics.

 PANGEA Tropical Forest Scoping